Can You Go To College At Any Age? 6 Things You Need to Know

 Here are some tips for students considering early college enrollment:

-Starting college younger than 17 can be done, but takes careful consideration, planning, and exceptional abilities.
+Starting college younger than 17 can be done, but it takes careful consideration, planning, and exceptional abilities.

 2. No upper age limit